cos-imo/TN_2024_CTF_report/README.md

 ![Static Badge](https://img.shields.io/badge/Télécom-Projet_scolaire-purple)
 ![Static Badge](https://img.shields.io/badge/Networking-blue?logo=network)

+> [!CAUTION]
+> This write-up deviates from the standard CTF workflow; instead, it follows a more intuitive, natural progression, and thus some flags might not be in the 'right' order

 **Note**: This readme is also available in [french](nolink)
 **Note**: Don't like links?
 Me neither.
 They're all in the source code of this document.
 If, for some reason, you do not have it, simply check the end of the document